 Forgiving with good sense seems to be capable of changing the course of hopeless conflict.

 There is trust in the world if you start trusting people whenever you reasonably can; distrust and you live forever the prisoner's dilemma.

 On the other hand there is still some justice there outside, eternally reborn in the wider world, at least because action begets reaction, fullness empties and emptiness fills sooner or later.
-Other people can be as good as you.
+Additionally, other people can be as good and prone to justice as you.

 Everything is paid in some way, usually through its own effects in time.
 Things carry their justice in their nature.

 All extremes and exaggerations fall prey, sooner or later, to their dysfunctional absurdity contrary to the balance of life and common sense.
 What swells too much bursts.
 Who transgresses, will one day go too far.

 What you stretch too much breaks.
 As you sow, so you reap.
 What you do not use rusts.
 What you buy cheap is cheap.
 Easy come easy go.
 Who seeds wind will harvest storm.
 What goes around comes around.

 Boring commonplace wisdom; so true that it seems worn out.
 Patience to wait by the riverside helps all this to serve your reality...